NShan9297/Kickstarter_Analysis/README.md

 ### **Challenges and Difficulties Encountered** ###

 The most challenging aspect of this project was creating the outcomes based on goals Line Chart.
-The formula was
+The COUNTIFS function was required to sequester the correct data.
+The references were pulled from another worksheet and quite specific.
+The formula was very lengthy and required 3 separate and unique formulas to yield to correct values in the ranges.
+I was not able to find a shortcut for getting the correct values in each cell.
+I overcame this challenge by first copying the longest formula which was for the 'X' to 'X' goals (e.g. 1000 to 4999).
+I used this for the full row inputting the incremental ranges and I went and then used this for the next column by just swapping out the data.
+Classmates also helped.

+## **Results** ##